emissary-ingress/emissary/docs/user-guide/ambassador-pro-install.md

 ```

 Next, you will need to configure a tenant for Ambassador Pro to authenticate against.
 Details on how to configure this can be found in the [Single Sign-On with OAuth & OIDC](/user-guide/oauth-oidc-auth#configure-your-authentication-tenants) documentation.

+**Note:** The Ambassador Pro authentication container will not properly start without this set.

 ### 6. Deploy Ambassador Pro